 In March 2017, the Company signed a letter of intent ("LOI") with RoyalMax Biotechnologies Canada Inc., an applicant under the Access to Cannabis for Medical Purposes Regulation ("ACMPR").
-Pursuant to the agreement, the \$50,000 due on signing the LOI was paid and an additional \$135,000 is due on signing a definitive agreement (see Note 13(c)).
-The Company will be required to issue 6,000,000 common shares upon receipt of all due diligence disclosure materials.
+Pursuant to the agreement, the \$50,000 due on signing the LOI was paid and an additional \$135,000 was paid on signing a definitive agreement in April 2017.
+The Company issued 6,000,000 common shares (fair value on date of issue at \$270,000) upon receipt of due diligence disclosure materials.
 The Company can earn a 65% interest for funding a cumulative \$2,200,000 for the build out of the facility.
 The Company can receive an additional 5% interest for making a payment of \$400,000 within 30 days of notification of licensing by Health Canada.
 A final payment of \$400,000 will become due after twelve months of production at the facility.